De4oult/Moonlight/Moonlight/sources/moonlight_api_documentation.md

             {
                 "id"         : 18173455252491,
                 "name"       : "products",
-                "path"       : <the path to the database on disk     :str>, "logs_path"  : <the path to the log file on the disk :str>, "created_at" : "04-06-2024 11:35:48",
+                "path"       : "<the path to the database on disk     :str>", "logs_path"  : "<the path to the log file on the disk :str>", "created_at" : "04-06-2024 11:35:48",
                 "author"     : "admin"
             }